RobertsLab/resources/docs/bio-Annotation.md

 Variables

-IMPORTANT: The user needs to provide the names of the columns containing the GO IDs and the gene IDs!
+IMPORTANT: The user needs to provide:

+- names of the columns containing the GO IDs and the gene IDs!

+- Path or URL to input file.

 After that, there's almost no need to modify any of the chunks which follow.

 ```{r set-variables, eval=TRUE}
 # Column names corresponding to gene name/ID and GO IDs